csu-hmc/perturbed-data-paper/first-review-response.rst

    I suspect these data were collected for a purpose but this purpose is absent from the manuscript.

-We felt our introduction went into great detail about the two main purposes for collecting the data:

-1. To provide a substantial amount of open and unrestricted data to the public.
-2. To collect gait data rich in varied motion so that it may be useful for control identification methods.

-Nevertheless, we have worked to improve the description of the purpose of collecting the data and have been more specific about our research questions and hypotheses.
+We have revised the Introduction to improve the description of the purpose of collecting the data and have been more specific about our research questions and hypotheses.
 The specific changes can be seen here: